Few-Shot Prompting Guide: When Examples Beat Instructions

 Try Few-Shot with sinc-LLM

-Use sinc-LLM to generate a structured prompt, then add your few-shot examples to the DATA band.
-The tool ensures all 6 bands are specified while you provide the examples that demonstrate the exact pattern you want.
+Use sinc-LLM to build a structured prompt.
+Then add your few-shot examples to the DATA band.
+The tool fills in all 6 bands.
+You supply the examples that show the exact pattern you want.